Unit 6 - Practice Quiz

 39 Item Banking is essential for:

-C. Computerized Adaptive Testing (CAT)
+A. Computerized Adaptive Testing (CAT)

-D. Projective tests
+D. Paper-and-pencil tests

 40 Which of the following is an advantage of online psychological testing?

-A. Requires no internet connection
+B. Requires no internet connection

-B. Total elimination of cheating
+C. Total elimination of cheating

 D. Ability to reach remote populations and reduced administration time